prisonerjohn/seeing-machines/content/en/docs/class-12/machine-learning/index.md

 ## OpenCV

 OpenCV includes a Deep Neural Network (DNN) module which makes it easy to load a model and use it in an OpenCV / openFrameworks based application.
 The model will also automatically benefit from the optimizations in OpenCV.

-{{< alert context="info" icon="✌️" >}}
-**OF Nightly Releases**

-The official release of OF (0.11.2 today) goes through substantial testing on all available platforms and is the right choice for stability.
-We use it in class because we just want things to work as expected.
-But OF is constantly being updated with bug fixes and new features, and these may take months before they make it into the release.

-There are a couple of options if we want to work with the latest and greatest version of OF:

-* Clone the [openFrameworks repository from GitHub](https://github.com/openframeworks/openFrameworks) and keep pulling new commits as they come in.
-Note that this will not include the 3rd party libraries or the project generator, and that these need to be downloaded and built separately (following instructions in the [README](https://github.com/openframeworks/openFrameworks/blob/master/README.md)).
-* Download the latest nightly build from the [openFrameworks download page](https://openframeworks.cc/download/).
-This is a full download, including all required libs and apps, that is generated every day from the latest code.

-In both cases, we are working with code that has not been tested extensively, so keep in mind that some things might break!
-{{< /alert >}}

-As of this writing (Nov 2022), openFrameworks support for OpenCV DNN is available in the nightly releases.
 An image classification example called `opencvImageClassification` is available in the `/path/to/OF/examples/computer_vision/` directory, which we can use as our reference.

 ### YOLOv5